xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 The trick is to use the `FABLE_COMPILER` compiler directive to produce different code under Fable and .NET.

-For example the `testCase` funciton is declared as:
+For example the `testCase` function is declared as:

 ```fsharp
 let testCase (msg: string) (test: unit->unit) =